Apply to this Program

-- Year-long students depart in mid-August to mid- December.
-The year-long return in January and return in late June or early July.
+- Year-long and fall semester only students depart in mid-August to mid- December.
+The year-long return to Belgium in January and return in late June or early July.

-- Semester students will depart late January or early February and return in late June or early July.
+- Spring only students will depart in early February and return in late June or early July.